 That’s also why we always recommend experiential rewards that are similar to the monetary value of the cash bonuses.
 Even though they’re similar in cost, the experiential reward will be much more impactful for your employees because it’ll create a lasting, shareable memory.

-For an employee referral program to be successful, you have to get your employees excited about participating.
+For an employee referral incentive program to be successful, you have to get your employees excited about participating.
 The best way to drive employee engagement is to leverage socialization to generate internal excitement, as well as build a visible external brand.
 Below are a few tips on how to go about doing this: